Essex man: Background

 Although the Labour Party was traditionally considered the "natural choice" for the working class, there has traditionally been a group within that class who have voted Conservative, who are distinct from the "Essex man" phenomenon.
-After the Second World War, there was considerable social change in South East England.
+Following the Second World War, there was considerable social change in South East England.
 Working-class English families were encouraged to leave the war-damaged slums in inner London and move to newly built council-owned properties in the suburbs and new towns in the home counties, including Basildon and Harlow in Essex.
-With the decline of manufacturing and skilled manual work in the 1980s, this group increasingly looked to middle-class professions for employment, or became self-employed.
+With the decline of manufacturing and skilled manual work in the 1980s, this group increasingly looked to middle class professions for employment, or became self-employed.

 Their children enjoyed housing, education and employment opportunities far removed from the experiences of their parents.

 Essex man and Thatcherism

-Margaret Thatcher's policies during her tenure in office from 1979–90 included: lower taxation, control of inflation and sale of council housing stock at subsidised prices.
+Margaret Thatcher's policies during her tenure in office from 1979–90 included: lower taxation, control of inflation and sale of council houses at subsidised prices.
 These policies (in particular, the right to buy scheme) are thought to have caused many people who had traditionally voted Labour in Essex to switch their allegiance in the elections of 1979, 1983 and 1987.

 The Oxford English Dictionary (OED) lists the earliest reference to the Essex man as one from 7 October 1990, in an anonymous article penned by Simon Heffer for The Sunday Telegraph.
 However, the 26 January 1990 issue of Campaign has the following reference: "Representative [David Amess] of new Essex man, working class, father electrician, right wing, keen hanger, noisily rambunctious, no subtlety".
-Owing to the similarities between the politics of Thatcher's UK and Ronald Reagan's USA, the contemporary term "Reagan Democrat" is roughly analogous to "Essex man".
+Sky UK minidishes on newly purchased council houses were, according to Heffer, symbols of Essex man's pride in his prosperity.
+Owing to the similarities between the politics of Thatcher's UK and Ronald Reagan's US, the contemporary term Reagan Democrat is roughly analogous to Essex man.